 Gluten free food has nothing to do with veganism.
 Yes, some vegans also happen to be gluten-free.
 It’s not because they morally oppose eating gluten.
 It’s because they can not eat it without experiencing health issues.

-I worship at the house of seitan so gluten-free food is irrelevant to me, but thanks for the info buddy.
+Vegans think gluten is a sentient being.
+I worship at the house of seitan, so gluten-free food is irrelevant to me, but thanks for the info buddy.

 Awesome.
 I’ll have the french fries and a side of asparagus please.